H1N1 Influenza Vaccine

-As of the August 2010 pandemic, H1N1 flu is no longer considered a pandemic.
-This fact sheet provides historical information about pandemic H1N1 flu and will no longer be updated.
-Please see the Centers for Disease Control and Prevention website at http://www.cdc.gov/h1n1flu for the latest information about H1N1 flu.
+As of the August 2010, H1N1 flu is no longer considered a pandemic.
+This fact sheet provides historical information about H1N1 flu.
+It will no longer be updated.

-The main risk factor for getting the pandemic H1N1 flu is contact with an infected person.
+H1N1 flu is caused by a virus.
+It spreads from contact with an infected person.
 People with the flu can infect others through coughing and sneezing.
-You can also get the flu by touching an infected object.
-A chronic health condition such as heart or lung disease, diabetes, or cancer may increase your risk of a more severe form of the flu.
+Others can also get the flu by touching an infected object.
+People with certain health problems may have a higher risk of severe flu.

 What Is the H1N1 Flu Vaccine?

-A vaccine is a substance used to protect people from infections caused by bacteria and viruses.
-There are 2 ways you might receive the H1N1 flu vaccine:
+A vaccine is a substance used to help protect people from certain infections.
+There are two types of H1N1 flu vaccine:

 Who Should Get Vaccinated and When?

-The Public Health Agency of Canada has similar target groups to the CDC, but also include:
+The Public Health Agency of Canada also includes:

-The nasal spray will be given in 2 doses one month apart for children aged 2-9 years.
-Talk to your child's doctor about what is best for your child.
-People aged 10-49 years will only need one dose of the nasal spray vaccine.
+The nasal spray will be given in 2 doses 1 month apart for children aged 2 to 9 years.
+People aged 10 to 49 years will only need 1 dose of the nasal spray vaccine.

-The shot will be given in 2 doses one month apart to children aged 6 months to 9 years.
-Some doctors say it is fine to give the doses 3 weeks apart, instead of one month apart.
-Talk to your child's doctor about what is best for your child.
-People aged 10 years and older will only need one dose.
+The shot will be given in 2 doses 1 month apart to children aged 6 months to 9 years.
+Some doctors give the doses 3 weeks apart, instead of 1 month apart.
+People aged 10 years and older will only need 1 dose.

 Who Should Not Get Vaccinated?

-The nasal spray (live, attenuated vaccine) should not be given to:
+The nasal spray vaccine should not be given to:

 What Other Ways Can H1N1 Be Prevented Besides Vaccination?